itislu/42free/README.md

-# 42free
+# 📁 42free 📁

-### 42free is a bash script that helps you manage your limited storage on 42 campuses.
+### 42free is a shell script that helps you manage your limited storage on 42 campuses.

+**Never run `ncdu` again.**
+- You only need to run 42free once for every directory or file you want to free the space of.
+  From that point onwards, they will accumulate their space outside of your home directory.

 **Easy to use.**
-- 42free is designed to be easy to use and flexible, allowing you to specify which directories and files to free the space of.
+- 42free is designed to be easy to use.
+You don't have to go to a certain directory or pass full paths.
+  You can use it from any directory and you can pass multiple arguments at once.
+It will detect what you want to do.

 **No data loss.**
 - You will not lose any data by running 42free, it only moves the data.
   All programs that need the moved directories and files will continue to work normally.

-**Run and forget.**
-- You only need to run it once for every directory or file you want to free.
-  From that point onwards, they will accumulate their space outside of your home directory.
+**You are in control.**
+- 42free will prompt you for confirmation if it encounters any unusual situation before doing anything.
+  It will not overwrite files without asking you.

 **Reversable.**
-- You can always restore the moved directories and files back to their original position.
+- You can always restore the moved directories and files back to their original location.

-**Aware of limits.**
+**Storage limit aware.**
 - 42free will detect if moving more files to sgoinfre would go over the allowed storage limit and will warn you.

 ---